I Only Lie When I Love You

 "I Only Lie When I Love You" is a song by English hard rock band Royal Blood, released as the second overall single from their second studio album How Did We Get So Dark? on June 8, 2017.

 The song was written by the band and was produced by Jolyon Thomas and Tom Dalgety with Royal Blood.
-It reached number one on the Billboard Mainstream Rock chart and number sixteen on the Billboard Alternative Songs chart, becoming the band's second-most successful single on the latter chart.
+It reached number one on the Billboard Mainstream Rock chart, becoming the band's second number one hit.
+It also reached number sixteen on the Billboard Alternative Songs chart, becoming the band's second-most successful single on the latter chart.

 Promotion

 The track was released as the third overall single from the band's second album How Did We Get So Dark? released on June 8, 2017.
 It was later serviced to U.S. rock radio formats as the second U.S. radio single on October 3, 2017.

+On 16 January 2018, the band performed the song live on The Late Late Show with James Corden.

 Music video

 The music video for "I Only Lie When I Love You" was released on June 8, 2017 and was directed by Pascal Teixeira.
 It features the band performing on a white backdrop and a rolling shot that features distorted angles of the band.